Asymptotic invariants of lattices in locally compact groups: Ultraproducts of actions of locally compact groups

 \begin{thm} Let $\{(X_n,\rb_n,\mu_n)\}_{n\in\bn}$ be a sequence of probability spaces and let $X_\ul$ be the ultraproduct of the sequence $\{X_n\}_n$.
 Then there exists a complete probability space $(X_\ul,\rb_\ul,\mu_\ul)$ such that \begin{enumerate} \item for every sequence $\{A_n\in \rb_n\}_n$ the set $[A_n]_\ul$ is in $\rb_\ul$ and $\mu_\ul([A_n]_\ul)=\lim_{\ul}\mu_n(A_n)$, \item for every $A_\ul\in\rb_\ul$ there exists a sequence $\{A_n\in \rb_n\}_n$ such that $\mu_\ul(A_\ul\Delta [A_n]_\ul)=0$. \end{enumerate} \end{thm}

 From now on we fix a \lcsc group $G$ and we assume that it acts on the sequence of probability spaces $\{(X_n,\rb_n,\mu_n)\}_{n\in\bn}$ preserving the measure.
-We can define an action of $G$ on the ultraproduct by the formula $g[x_n]_\ul:=[gx_n]_\ul$.
+We can define an action of $G$ on the ultraproduct by the formula $g[x_n]_\ul\coloneqq [gx_n]_\ul$.
 This action preserves the measure $\mu_\ul$ on $X_\ul$.
-However even if the action of $G$ on $X_n$ is continuous for every $n$, the action of $G$ on the ultraproduct $X_\ul$ will be neither continuous nor measurable.
+However even if the action of $G$ on $X_n$ is continuous for every $n$, the action of $G$ on the ultraproduct $X_\ul$ may be neither continuous nor measurable.
+The main point of this section is to define a continuous factor of the ultraproduct action.

 \begin{dfn} Assume that the \lcsc group $G$ acts measurably on the sequence of probability spaces $\{(X_n,\mu_n)\}_n$.
-We set $[X_n]_\ul^R:=\prod_{n\in \bn}X_n/\sim^R_\ul$ for the equivalence relation defined by $(x_n)_n \sim^R_\ul (y_n)_n$ if there is a sequence $\{g_n\}_n$ of elements of $G$ such that $\lim_\ul g_n=\id_G$ and $g_nx_{n}= y_{n}$ for $\ul$-almost every $n$. \end{dfn}
+We set $[X_n]_\ul^R\coloneqq \prod_{n\in \bn}X_n/\sim^R_\ul$ for the equivalence relation defined by $(x_n)_n \sim^R_\ul (y_n)_n$ if there is a sequence $\{g_n\}_n$ of elements of $G$ such that $\lim_\ul g_n=\id_G$ and $g_nx_{n}= y_{n}$ for $\ul$-almost every $n$. \end{dfn}